 - By renaming their program (originally Summit Club Kathmandu), the company opened itself up to a wider audience — not only shoppers who conquer summits but also to those who love the outdoors.

 - Departing from the previous earn & burn model, the loyalty program has transformed into a four-tiered system that includes challenges and extra benefits, simplified sign-ups via QR codes, and new digital membership access via Apple or Google wallets.

 - Members not only earn points when they buy, but also when they complete outdoor activities like hiking, discovering waterfalls, and visiting national parks.

 Taking the First Steps

-At the end of the day, keep in mind that one size doesn’t fit all.
+At the end of the day, keep in mind that one size does not fit all.
 As different sports require unique accessories and personal qualities, sports communities require unique features in a loyalty program.
-But there are some approaches that you can stick to when designing a loyalty program, such as how to incorporate the spirit of sport in your communication.
+But there are some approaches that you should stick to when designing a loyalty program, such as incorporating the spirit of sport in your communication.
 A successful loyalty program always aligns with the principles and core values of the brand.
-Designing a rewards program from top to bottom can be a huge undertaking, but with the proper guidance it can be smooth sailing.
+Designing a rewards program from top to bottom can be a huge undertaking, but with proper guidance, it can be smooth sailing.